How to Install and Configure Zabbix on Ubuntu 18.04

 Update the package index and install the Zabbix agent package:

-Zabbix supports two two methods for server-client communication encryption, Preshared Key (PSK) and certificate-based encryption.
-In this tutorial we will use the pre-shared keys (PSK) method to secure the connection between the server and agent.
+Zabbix supports two methods for server-client communication encryption, Preshared Key (PSK) and certificate-based encryption.
+In this tutorial, we will use the pre-shared keys (PSK) method to secure the connection between the server and agent.

 Use to following command to generate a pre-shared key and save it to a file: